bbengfort/introduction-to-hadoop-and-spark/Week 4/assignment4.md

 1. All Python file(s) with the various mapper code
 2. All Python file(s) with the various reducer code
-3. A text file containing the output of your analysis (this will be the part-00000 file on HDFS when you execute it on the cluster).
+3. A text file containing the output of your analysis for the particular words mentioned above.

 #### Spark Submission

 If submitting a Spark application please submit the following:

 1. A Python file with the Spark application, submittable using `spark-submit`
-2. A text file containing the output of your analysis (this will be the part-00000 file on HDFS when you execute it on the cluster).
+2. A text file containing the output of your analysis for the particular words mentioned above.

 ### Dataset Info